Sim Interface Cards

 Let's see how this performs........I'm expecting big things!
 It's in the post.

-Update: Lost in the post and lost over 400 pounds on this adventure.
+Update: This was lost in the post, and I lost over 400 pounds on this adventure.
 I'll stick with the cheap stuff.

 Pololu Servo Card

 I own two of these USB Servo controller cards.
 Never actually used them, because of the Ardunio can control servos.
 But if you're not going down the Arduino route, these are pretty essential if your using servos for controls or instruments.
 Mid range at $29 per unit.